Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 We weren’t worried about nukes.
 Nope, we were fantasizing about zombies.

-Today we are going to do a bit of a 10-year retrospective of the zombie guns and gear fad that hit the industry like a train.
+Today, we are going to do a retrospective look to see where it started and talk about some of the zombie guns and gear fads that hit the industry like a train.

 So, if you’re a fan of the undead…keep reading…